Manually Installing the Root Certificate on Windows

 Click Finish.
 The Fiddler root certificate is now installed in your Windows certificate manager.

-Open the Fiddler Everywhere application, and go to Settings > HTTPS and check the Capture HTTPS traffic checkbox.
+Open the Fiddler Everywhere application, go to Settings > HTTPS and check the Capture HTTPS traffic checkbox.

 Restart Fiddler Everywhere and start capturing HTTPS traffic.